Derangement

-For n > 0, the subfactorial !n equals the nearest integer to n!/e, where n! denotes the factorial of n and e ≈ 2.718281828... is Euler's number.
+For n > 0, the subfactorial D_{n} equals the nearest integer to n!/e, where n! denotes the factorial of n and e ≈ 2.718281828... is Euler's number.

 The problem of counting derangements was first considered by Pierre Raymond de Montmort in his Essay d'analyse sur les jeux de hazard in 1708; he solved it in 1713, as did Nicholas Bernoulli at about the same time.

 Example

 The 9 derangements (from 24 permutations) are highlighted.